Gabriel-Viernes/read-me-generator/README.md

 ## Installation

-Simply clone the repository from my Github
+To install this project, simply clone it from my github

 ## Usage

-Run index.js using node in a CLI
+Run index.js using node

 ## Contributing

-This project is not accepting contributions at this time
+This project is not currently accepting contributions.
+Please fork the code if you want to create another version

 ## Tests

-Run index.js using node and answer the questions with placeholder teext
+Simply run the code and enter placeholder responses

 ## License